 Systematic conservation planning is a widely used tool for MPA network design that aims to select places that represent a defined proportion of the spatial extent of included conservation features (e.g. species or habitat distributions or proxies thereof), while minimising size and socio-economic costs.
 We used Marxan, a commonly used decision-support tool for systematic conservation planning, to identify high seas MPA network designs that met our specified conservation targets.
-361

-To use Marxan, a number of key pieces of information need to be defined (see Variables defined within Marxan, p68), and the area being considered for an MPA network needs to be subdivided into smaller components of space, known as planning units.
+To use Marxan, a number of key pieces of information need to be defined (see Variables defined within Marxan, p68), and the area being considered for an MPA network needs to be subdivided into smaller components of space. known as planning units.
 We divided our study area into 24,528 planning units.
 To do this, the world was divided into 100x100km units and then this grid was clipped to the shape of ABNJ.
 This meant that although the majority of planning units were equally sized, smaller units were present where they overlapped with EEZ boundaries and the Antarctic coastline.
 In addition, given that the world does not divide equally into 100x100km units, smaller planning units were also present at 90°N and the antimeridian.
 Conservation features (see Data, p69) were mapped and assigned to these planning units so that Marxan knew which features, and how much of their total area, would be represented if a unit was selected for protection.
-In the high seas, fishing is the most widespread human activity that would be impacted by
+In the high seas, fishing is the most widespread human activity that would be impacted by ii The term 'high seas' is used to refer to 'areas beyond national jurisdiction' (ABNJ).
+Legally, ABNJ are composed of the high seas (waters beyond the zones of national jurisdiction) and the Area (the seabed, ocean floor and subsoil thereof beyond the limits of national jurisdiction).
+This means our study considers all habitats from the seabed to surface waters.

 MPA designation.
 As the socio-economic value of the sea varies spatially, so too will the impact of restricting fishing.
 To account for this, and to minimise potential negative socio-economic impacts of MPA network designs, a cost was assigned to each planning unit based on recent fishing effort within it.
-To assign this cost we used publicly available fishing effort data for trawl, purse-seine and longline fishing between 2015 and 2017.362
+To assign this cost we used publicly available fishing effort data for trawl, purse-seine and longline fishing between 2015 and 2017.